comScore (SCOR)

 Greg Dale, Chief Operating Officer

-Greg Dale is an accomplished executive with a proven track record in driving innovation and growth in data and analytics businesses.
-He was part of the comScore team from 1999 to 2016, and rejoined the company through the 2021 acquisition of Shareablee, where he served as Chief Operating Officer.
-Prior to Shareablee, he was the Chief Operating Officer for Persado, an AI-based marketing content platform.
-He started his career working with data and analytic firms at Information Resources, Inc.
+Greg Dale is an accomplished executive with broad functional expertise and a demonstrated history of driving innovation and growth in data and analytics businesses.
+He was previously part of the Comscore team from 1999 to 2016.
+Mr. Dale rejoined Comscore through the 2021 acquisition of Shareablee, a social media measurement company, where he also served as Chief Operating Officer.
+Before his time at Shareablee, he held the position of COO for Persado, an AI-based marketing content platform.

 AI Analysis | Feedback